badeggg/mock-api/README.md

 child process to execute `ws-response.js`, and the child process live until connection down.
 So change of `ws-response.js` does not effect until next connection.
 And you may save some information for use during a connection life.

+There is a JSON.stringify / JSON.parse phase when passing `ws-response.js` result back to main process from child process.
+A 'Buffer' type value is turned to an object like `{ type: 'Buffer', data: [ 1, 2, 3 ] }` after this phase.
+'Mock-api' automatically recover it to a Buffer.
+This effect `response`, `metabox.response`, `metabox.selfTrigger.lineageArg` and `metabox.selfTrigger[index].lineageArg`.
+If you fortunately want these properties be object like `{ type: 'Buffer', data: [ 1, 2, 3 ] }`, you need set `metabox.responseEscapeBufferRecover`, `metabox.selfTrigger.lineageArgEscapeBufferRecover` or `metabox.selfTrigger[index].lineageArgEscapeBufferRecover` to true.

 [Back To Top](#mock-api)